-The Ny Carlsberg Glyptotek has two world-class exhibitions: the largest antiquities collection in Scandinavia and a fine collection of 19th century Danish and French art.
+Visit the Ny Carlsberg Glyptotek art museum in Copenhagen to see the largest antiquities collection in Scandinavia and a fine exhibition of 19th century Danish and French paintings and sculptures.

 The original Glyptotek building, designed by Vilhelm Dahlerup opened in 1897 to house the art collection.
-A decade later, the famous winter garden with impressive cupola and a second building by Hack Kampmann opened to house the collection of antiquities.
-In 1996, a further building was added to house the French paintings.
+A decade later, the famous winter garden with an impressive cupola and a second building by Hack Kampmann opened to house the collection of antiquities.
+In 1996, a further modern building was added and is used mostly for temporary exhibitions.

 - French and Danish sculptures